Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 Important Questions About Lead Capture Pages 1

-Before we get into the nitty-gritty of lead capture pages, I want to cover some basics so we’re all on the same page.
+Before we get into the nitty-gritty of lead capture pages, let’s cover some basics so we’re all on the same page.
 It’s frustrating to read an article about a topic, then get lost in the unfamiliar jargon.

-I have some specific questions I want to call out, but first, I want to define the word “page.”
+We have some specific questions we want to call out, but first, we want to define the word “page.”
 It’s evolved over the years as websites have become more nuanced and varied.
 Interactive elements have broadened the definition of the word “web page,” making it confusing for newcomers.

 If you visit Hello Bar’s homepage, you’ll see a standard page.